 In 2020 the scope of this Committee was changed from an e-Committee to a technical Committee.
-Due to the change in scope a Chairman was needed, NSAI offered the position of Chairman to Mr Brian Maher, who accepted the role and has Chaired the meetings of NSAI/TC 128.
+Due to the change in scope a Chair was needed, NSAI offered the position to Mr Brian Maher, who accepted the role and has chaired the meetings of NSAI/TC 128.

-In 2023, Mr Maher stepped down as Chair of this committee, but is still an active committee member.
-Mr Jürgen Bukowski was offered to Chair this committee by NSAI and graciously accepted.
+Mr Maher stepped down as Chair of this committee in 2023 but is still an active committee member.
+Mr Jürgen Bukowski was offered to chair this committee by NSAI and graciously accepted.
 Mr Bukowski is currently an International Service Project Manager with Pilz and has been with the company for over 10 years.
 During this time, he has worked as a Technical Consultant and has represented Ireland in Standards Development at an ISO level and has participated as an expert in ISO/TC 199/WG 8 over multiple years.